sundas586/Data_Warehousing/README.md

 # Staging area

-it is a area where data is fetch and put from source application. first we get the data from source app and put here (LAnding zone), then we transform the data and put in final table of edw that is accessible by all other BI developers.
+In staging area we bring data in raw form. it is a area where data is fetch and put from source application. first we get the data from source app and put here (LAnding zone), then we transform the data and put in final table of edw that is accessible by all other BI developers.

 is this is the 'E' area for ETL.